 If you read the Kaiten Weapon book pictured left, which is now out of print, you'll see it follows the life of the author as he is conscripted into the program.
+Copies frequently pop up on various used book sites, ebay and Amazon and it is well worth the read to gain insight into how Taika got there at such a young age.
 There are a lot of things the Navy was looking for in its weapon pilots.
 Initially it was volunteer, but later they began hunting for people that met a certain set of criteria.
 An example of this is sons that were not first born, of larger families.
 Taika met these criteria as well as others such as being single.
-He would have been quite young at the time of this conscription, anywhere between 14-16 in the last year of the war.
+He would have been quite young at the time of this conscription, anywhere between 14-15 in the last year of the war.
 At some point, he was moved into this program.
 There was a lot of training that these Navy conscripts undertook, it wasn't all torpedo piloting.
 They underwent conditioning as well as judo, kendo, naginata, yari, and iaido.
 He also studied sword drawing (iaido) from an old Bushi whose style was Gogai-Ryu.
 Once trained on the Kaiten, Taika’s family was informed he was killed and his death certificate issued.
 Prior to fulfilling his mission in his suicide submarine, WWII ended.
 Had the war lingered much longer, Taika would not be alive today.
 Members selected for these missions were given the rank of lieutenant at a minimum.

 Taika’s three older brothers; Taro, Kiseii and Akio were killed in action.
 Taika stated that his eldest brother died December 7, 1941, during the battle of Pearl Harbor, flying a plane.
 I asked what type and Taika said he didn't know.
 His second oldest brother died during the Second Sino-Japanese war which took place between July 7, 1937 and September 9, 1945.
 The third oldest brother died during the Battle for Okinawa sometime between April 1, 1945 and June 22, 1945.
 His name can be found on the Okinawa Peace Memorial Park.
 From small tidbits of conversations, Taika had stated that his brothers were all quite a bit older than him.
 He stated that his father had his first son when he was 18 years old and that the oldest boy was probably 15-18 years older than Taika.
 None of Taika's brothers had children.
 The Oyata family tomb, which Taika had rebuilt, is near Shuri.

 Sometime after WWII (it is unclear if this occurred before he began his training with Uhugushiku or after his instructors passed away) money was tight on Okinawa and Taika found himself diving as a side job.
 After the war, the U.S. military had towed many military vessels out to sea and sank them.
 Scrap metal was worth a lot of money and Taika would go out to these locations, dive down, tie a rope to some scrap, and recover the scrap to sell on the island.
+This was not what most people are familiar with, it wasn't SCUBA where a tank was on your back.
+This was tethered diving where you were breathing off of a long hose which went all the way to the surface.
 On one such endeavor, he tied off the metal to the rope.
 He stated he would tug on the rope and that was the signal for his partner to hoist him and the scrap metal up.
 Apparently Taika and the attached scrap were pulled up too quickly and Taika got a severe case of the bends, leading to a coma.
 Taika told me that he was in the coma for nine months, but others state that they were told the recovery time was a year.

 U.S. Military Job